leothawne/TheDoctorReborn/README.md

 Become a powerful Time Lord with 12 lives left for you to enjoy and have fun with your friends.

-But be careful to not get hurt too much!

 ## Looking for downloads?
 Please check the [project page](https://dev.bukkit.org/projects/the-doctor-reborn)!